JayDub21/Vizz/README.md

 # Vizz

-## A Basic Template for Express App with Jest Testing & Middleware
+## A Template for Express App with Jest Testing & Middleware

 ### Basic Mongoose Models with salted bcrypt password in User model.